 - A printer set up and connected to your computer.

 Follow these step-by-step instructions to print a document from Microsoft Word

 Step 1: Open an existing Word document or start a new document and type your text.
 If you have Word already installed onto your computer, you can use Cortana to search for it.

-Alternatively, some versions of Word may have an Office button instead of a ‘File’ button – it’s a round Office icon in the top left-hand corner of the screen.
+Alternatively, some older versions of Word may have an Office button instead of a ‘File’ button – it’s a round Office icon in the top left-hand corner of the screen.
 Click on this if you have one.

 Step 3: Move down and click Print in the menu.
 This will bring up the ‘Print’ dialogue box.

 Choose how many copies of your document you need and click on the printer you wish to use.
 You will have to have your printer already installed on your computer.

 Step 5: Depending on your printer options, you can choose other printing features such as whether you want to print all pages or only certain pages.
 You can also change the orientation of the print from portrait to landscape and tell your computer and printer whether you’re printing on a certain size of paper.
 You’ll also see, on the right, a preview of your printed document will look like.

 Step 6: When you’re happy with your settings, click Print.
 The document will now start printing on your printer.